rouseguy/intro-to-machine-learning/README.md

 ## Installation Instructions

-Please refer to the [installation](https://github.com/rouseguy/intro-to-machine-learning/blob/master/installation.md) file
+Please refer to the [installation](https://github.com/rouseguy/intro-to-machine-learning/blob/master/installation.md) instructions document.
+That document also has instructions on how to run a script to check if the required packages are installed.

 ---